TopSwagCode/Node-TDD-CI/README.md

 Just cause our Test are running smooth the build servers might still find javascript errors / invalid javascripts.
 Eg : instead of a ;

-Simple way of running the test and coverage:
+Running all the tests in tests folder and keep watching them
 * mocha tests --recursive --watch

+Creating coverage report for all tests in tests folder
-* istanbul cover ./node_modules/mocha/bin/_mocha -- --recursive
+* istanbul cover ./node_modules/mocha/bin/_mocha -- tests --recursive

 This project uses: